HOME > ABOUT THE CANADA DISABILITY BENEFIT > DO I QUALIFY FOR THE CANADA DISABILITY BENEFIT?

 If you are married or in a common-law relationship, your spouse or common-law partner is also required to file an Income Tax Return and Benefit Return with the Canada Revenue Agency for the tax year that ended before the payment period starts.
 In some cases, you can ask Service Canada to waive the requirement.

-A representative can take the following actions on behalf of a beneficiary (the person approved to receive the benefit):
+A legal representative can take the following actions on behalf of a beneficiary (the person approved to receive the benefit):

 complete the benefit application,